 You could also consider contributing more to your super through salary sacrifice or personal contributions.

 For any contributions you choose to make, please ensure you understand your contribution limits.

-This is designed to help eligible individuals save for retirement when they make a personal super contribution, where the government will match the contribution to a certain limit.
+This is designed to help eligible individuals save for retirement when they make a personal super contribution, where the government will match the contribution by 50 cents per dollar up to a certain limit.
 Even a small, ongoing contribution can over time, make a different to your overall retirement balance.